oscarvarto/Exercises/README.markdown

-# Study, Practice and Exercise with Scala
+# Study, Practice and Exercises with Scala

 ## Akka